nicolastoon/basketball-demo/README.md

 - `player_id`: Matches the player on the roster
 - `x`, `y`: Player or ball position (in feet)
 - `z`: Height (used only for the ball)

 ---

-## 🧠 Your Challenge

-Choose one of two tracks — or attempt both:

-### 1. 🔎 Visual Tracking (Open-ended)
-Reconstruct the play using code — visualize player and ball movement, generate insights, or recreate possession logic.
-Add your own spin: shot quality, spacing metrics, or player roles.

-### 2. 📊 Clustering & Pattern Recognition
-Using only positional and time-series data, cluster or classify key sequences.
-You might identify defensive formations, pick-and-roll actions, or off-ball movement types.

----